nationalarchives/engaging_crowds_user_analysis/README.md

 * Select your project
 * Go to `Data Exports`
 * Press `Request new workflow classification export`
-* Select the appropriate workflow and download to `engagingcrowds_engagement/exports`
+* Select the appropriate workflow and download to `engaging_crowds_user_analysis/exports`
 * Repeat for as many workflows/projects as you need

 Run the pseudonymizer
 ```
-cd engagingcrowds_engagement
+cd engaging_crowds_user_analysis
 ./pseudonymize.py
 ```
 > :warning: There are assumptions relating to Engaging Crowds in the scripts.
 You will likely need to change them to work with your project.
 This should really be engineered so that the script can be easily configured for different projects: patches welcome.

 This creates:
 * `all_classifications.csv`: Pseudonymised classifications from all workflows, suitable to input to `analyze.py`
 * `secrets/*-classifications.csv`: More lightly altered pseudonymized classifications, with one file per workflow.
-These should be more suitable for analysis with scripts published by Zooniverse.
+These maintain the structure of the original export files with key information pseudonymized.
+They are thus suitable for use with other scripts for working with Zooniverse outputs.
 * `secrets/identities.json`: Dictionary mapping user ids to pseudonyms
 * `sharing/*.{zip,tar.xz}`: Pseudonymised data packaged for the data sharing platform
 * `README_all_classifications`: A README for the data sharing platform.
 This can be packaged by `share_analysis.py`.